cmooneycollett/cmooneycollett.github.io/_posts/2023-07-01-writing-a-linkedlist-in-rust.md

 type Link<T> = Option<Rc<RefCell<Box<Node<T>>>>>;
 ```

-There is a lot packed into this single expression, so let's break down the parts from the inside out:
+There is a lot packed into this single expression, so let's break it down:
 - `Node<T>`: This is the `Node` that the `Link` connects the current `Node` to
 - [`Box<T>`](https://doc.rust-lang.org/std/boxed/struct.Box.html){:target="_blank"}: Using boxes enables us to store the `Node` on the heap and store a pointer.
-The pointer is a constant size (which depends on your computer's architecture, e.g., 64-bit) and helps us to deal with the self-referential type issue.
+The pointer is a constant size (which depends on your computer's architecture, e.g., 64-bit) and helps us to deal with the self-referential type issue by using indirection.
 - [`RefCell<T>`](https://doc.rust-lang.org/std/cell/struct.RefCell.html){:target="_blank"}: The `RefCell` type allows us to leverage the *interior mutability* design pattern provided by Rust.
 Since our `Node` is stored on the heap inside of a `Box`, we need the Rust borrowing rules to be enforced at runtime rather than compile time.
 By taking advantage of interior mutability, we can engage more flexibly with the Rust borrowing rules.
-- [`Rc<T>`](https://doc.rust-lang.org/std/rc/struct.Rc.html){:target="_blank"}: In many cases with Rust, it is clear that each variable has a single owner.
+- [`Rc<T>`](https://doc.rust-lang.org/std/rc/struct.Rc.html){:target="_blank"}: In many cases with Rust, it's clear that each variable has a single owner.
 However, each `Node` will have multiple owners, including its previous and next node, and the overarching `LinkedList` itself for the head and tail nodes.
 In our case, we need to have a *reference-counted* pointer to keep track of our multiple owners and allow the Rust compiler to determine when to drop the variable when it no longer has any owners.
 - [`Option<T>`](https://doc.rust-lang.org/std/option/enum.Option.html){:target="_blank"}: Since our `Node` may or may not have another `Node` before or after it, we need to represent this duality.
 In Rust, we achieve this *optional* state with the `Option` enum.
-If there is no link from a `Node`, the `prev` or `next` field for our `Node` will be the `None` variant of `Option`.
+If there isn't a link from a `Node`, the `prev` or `next` field for our `Node` will be the `None` variant of `Option`.
 Otherwise, the fields will be an instance of the `Some` variant containing a reference-counted pointer `Rc`.

 **Note that because our `Link` type uses `Rc` (referenced-counter pointer) instead of `Arc` (atomic referenced-counted pointer), our implementation of `Node` is not thread-safe.**